 The option of having various amounts of smaller pockets was fantastic for compartmentalising and dividing up the small loose items and cables I carried around.
 However, the simplified variation in the Everyday Backpack V2 is both a great consideration and something that I feel is missing that something extra.

 It’s great that I don’t have to go through two levels of zippers to access some items, but losing the option of having the various sizes is something that I had to get used to.

-Peak Design have still left the rather discrete top inside pocket, but have made it a tad more accessible, larger, and easier to make use of it.
+Peak Design has still left the rather discrete top inside the pocket, but has made it a tad more accessible, larger, and easier to make use of it.
 It’s perfect for sunglasses or delicate items that you want to keep separate from the main compartment.